root-project/root/README/ReleaseNotes/v606/index.md

 Changes will be part of the future 6.06/04

+## general

+* Significant update of the valgrind suppression file to hide intentional lack of delete of some entities at the end of the process.
+* Resolved several memory leaks.

 ### Dictionaries
 - Add the -noIncludePaths and --noIncludePaths to rootcling and genereflex respectively to avoid storing in the dictionaries the include paths passed with the "-I" switch.
 ROOT will rely on ROOT_INCLUDE_PATH only at runtime to find headers.

+### Interpreter Library

+* Resolve memory hoarding in some case of looking up functions [ROOT-8145]

 ### I/O